Satomatic/LoonixEditor/README.md

 A mildly temperamental console-based text editor for linux.

 ## Notice!
-The LoonixEditor console-based text editor for linux is currently being rewritten.
+LoonixEditor, the console-based text editor for linux is currently being rewritten.
 Honestly, I didn't know what I was doing when I first wrote LoonixEditor.
 Because of this, an editor full of horrible code practices and bugs was formed.
 I intend on rewriting from the ground up, only borrowing some of the newer which I think to be "acceptable".\